Particle collisions in the lower dimensional rotating black hole space-time with the cosmological constant: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the National Natural Science Foundation of China (No. 11075065), the Doctoral Program Foundation of Institutions of Higher Education of China (No. 20070730055), the Fundamental Research Funds for the Central Universities (lzujbky-2010-171).
+This work was supported by the National Natural Science Foundation of China (Grants No. 11205074 and No. 11375075), and the Fundamental Research Funds for the Central Universities (Grants No. lzujbky-2013-18 and No. lzujbky-2013-21).